 The AYN Odin is originally an Android handheld, but with a little tweaking you can get Windows loaded on her no problem and at $200, it’s incredibly affordable and can play a lot of your smaller PC games that doesn’t require too much power.

-It has up to 2TB of storage and a stunning 7” LCD touchscreen display that’s incredibly bright at 400 nits and is one of my favourite parts of the entire device, it has a resolution of 1920 x 1200 and a high PPI of 332.
+It has up to 2TB of storage and a stunning 7” IPS touchscreen display that’s incredibly bright at 500 nits and is one of my favourite parts of the entire device, it has a resolution of 1920 x 1200 and it also has no bezels at all!

 I was playing games such as God of War, Hi-Fi Rush and Destiny 2 on here, which is hard to believe but it works.
 It was astonishing to realise that i can now take AAA games with me wherever I want to, with great performance.